 The first signs of ageing.

-Long before we notice any loss of facial volume, lines and wrinkles appear.
+Lines and wrinkles appear long before we notice any loss of facial volume.

 Bemused by this little crease.
 Could it be a wrinkle?

-Of course, I knew the perils of the sun and despite studying to become a beauty therapist, I didn’t really understand the ageing process as I do now, nor did I believe my little wrinkle was, well, a wrinkle.
+Of course, I knew the perils of the sun, and despite studying to become a beauty therapist, I didn’t understand the ageing process as I do now, nor did I believe my little wrinkle was, well, a wrinkle.
 This happened to other people.

 But still.
 My first wrinkle!!
 Self-obsessed?
 Me?
 Never!
 Okay, maybe just a bit.

-Thankfully (for me at least), there was no Instagram or Facebook.
+Thankfully (for me, at least), there was no Instagram or Facebook.
 Zoom?
 Are you kidding?
 Science fiction!
 Beauty influencers?
 Nope.
-Ah yes, those were the days—living life without the constant pressure of the insta-selfie.
+Ah yes, those were the days—living without the constant pressure of the insta-selfie.

 How does a wrinkle form?